syaifulhuseinnn/UsersTable/README.md

 Let's write request code to fetch dummy users data.
 I will use native network call in JavaScript, `fetch`.
 There is no consideration why I'm using `fetch`, it just because this only simple project.
 Open `App.js` and put code below on it.

+Once we success get dummy users data, we can call `SET_USERS` in reducer function bring `type` and `payload` using `dispatch` function.
+I will send dummy users data to reducer function, so the reducer function can update the state with proper data.

 ```javascript
 const getUsers = async () => {
   try {